 Market Risk.
-Market risk refers to the risk that the value of securities held by the Portfolio may decline due to daily fluctuations in the securities markets that are generally beyond the Adviser's or Sub-Adviser's control, including fluctuation in interest rates, the quality of the Portfolio's investments, general economic and market conditions, and investor sentiment.
+Market risk refers to the risk that the value of securities held by the Portfolio may decline due to daily fluctuations in the securities markets that are generally beyond the Adviser's or Sub-Adviser's control, including fluctuation in interest rates, the quality of the Portfolio's investments, investor sentiment and general economic and market conditions, such as national or international political events, natural disasters, and the spread of infectious illness or other public health issue and investor sentiment.
 In a declining stock market, stock prices for all companies (including those in the Portfolio's portfolio) may decline, regardless of their long-term prospects.

 Managed Portfolio Risk.
 Any failure by the Sub-Adviser to accurately measure market risk and appropriately react to current and developing market trends may result in significant losses in the Portfolio's investments, which can also result in possible losses overall for the Portfolio.